Skip navigation Jump to main navigation

 After serving in the U.S. military and obtaining his undergraduate degree in political science from the University of Maryland Global Campus in 2014, the last thing Joseph envisioned was a career in wealth management.
 But when he was approached by Charles Schwab almost a decade ago, he decided to take the leap and hasn’t looked back since.

 Recently, Joseph transitioned from national financial services company Edward Jones to a smaller, upscale Registered Investment Advisor (RIA) firm called the Sather Financial Group.
 His objective after graduating from the Columbia School of Professional Studies (SPS) is to become a Certified Financial Planner.
-In a conversation with SPS, Joseph shared his journey and how the Wealth Management program fits in his unconventional career journey.
+In a conversation with SPS, Joseph shared how the Wealth Management program fits in his unconventional career journey.

 You recently transitioned to a new role at an RIA.
 Can you describe your new role and how this transition is connected to your time in the Wealth Management program?